-Kirk is an Associate Professor in the Department of Ecology and Evolutionary Biology and the Department of Human Genetics at UCLA.
+Kirk is a Professor in the Department of Ecology and Evolutionary Biology and the Department of Human Genetics at UCLA.
 He is broadly interested in evolutionary and population genetics and genomics.
 Prior to joining the faculty at UCLA in 2013, he was a Miller Fellow at UC Berkeley where he worked with Rasmus Nielsen.
 Kirk received his PhD from Cornell University where he worked with Andy Clark and Carlos Bustamante.

 Follow Kirk on Twitter!